 What You can do with OpenCUNY

-To date, GC students have used OpenCUNY to develop websites for DSC chartered organizations, program student associations, courses, conferences, research, health initiatives, student and community organizing, personal and professional websites, and an array of DSC initiatives.
+To date, GC students have used OpenCUNY to develop websites for DGSC chartered organizations, program student associations, courses, conferences, research, health initiatives, student and community organizing, personal and professional websites, and an array of DGSC initiatives.

 If you have an idea for a project or site and are not sure if OpenCUNY is the best tool, ask us!
 Email us at firstname.lastname@example.org and one of our coordinators will be in touch to discuss your idea and ways to make it work.